oliver-butterley/ma2-2024/pages/part6.md

 $$
 \iint_S \ff \cdot \nn \ dS
 = \iint_{T} (\ff\circ \rr) \cdot \nn \norm{\frac{\partial \mathbf{r} }{\partial u} \times \frac{\partial \mathbf{r} }{\partial v}} \ du dv
-= \iint\_{T} (\ff\circ \rr) \cdot \mathbf{N} \ du dv
+= \iint_{T} (\ff\circ \rr) \cdot \mathbf{N} \ du dv
 $$

 and so for evaluating the surface integral of a vector field there is typically no need to evaluate the norm of the fundamental vector product.
 Also note that $\iint_S \ff \cdot \nn_1 \ dS = - \iint_S \ff \cdot \nn_2 \ dS$ because $\nn_1 = - \nn_2$.
-This means that choose one normal or the other simply corresponds to a minus sign in the evaluated integral.
+This means that chosing one normal or the other simply corresponds to a minus sign in the evaluated integral.
 This is the notion that there is a choice of orientation inherent with a surface.
 As a tangible example imagine that the surface has a flow passing it and this flow is determined by a vector field.
 Then the surface integral would represent the total flow passing the given surface in a given direction.

 ## Curl and divergence